myksh0324/Web_Programming/Readme.txt

 You can take this format Non-commercial freely and use it.

 If you want to use
-Download Node versopm 8.9.3 LTS & Download Python 2.7.14
+Download Node version 8.9.3 LTS & Download Python 2.7.14

 How to run locally
 1. open your cmd